 2. Sled down the dunes at White Sands

-Celebrate the National Park Service Centennial with a trip to White Sands National Monument, where gypsum sand dunes sparkle under the sun and stretch as far as the eye can see.
+Spend the day at White Sands National Park, where gypsum sand dunes sparkle under the sun and stretch as far as the eye can see.
 Visitors can participate in the many events offered throughout the year including park ranger led sunset walks or rent a sled for an unforgettable ride down the dunes.

 3. Good times year-round on the golfing green